tohidhanfi20/GameNotificationSystem/README.md

 # Game Notification System

 ## **Project Overview**
-This project is an alert system that sends real-time NBA game day score notifications to subscribed users via SMS/Email.
-It leverages **Amazon SNS**, **AWS Lambda and Python**, **Amazon EvenBridge** and **NBA APIs** to provide sports fans with up-to-date game information.
+This project is an alert system that sends real-time game score notifications to subscribed users via SMS/Email.
+It leverages **Amazon SNS**, **AWS Lambda and Python**, **Amazon EvenBridge** and ** (SportsData.io) API ** to provide sports fans with up-to-date game information.
 The project demonstrates cloud computing principles and efficient notification mechanisms.

 ---

 ## **Features**
-- Fetches live NBA game scores using an external API.
+- Fetches live game scores using an external API.
 - Sends formatted score updates to subscribers via SMS/Email using Amazon SNS.
 - Scheduled automation for regular updates using Amazon EventBridge.
 - Designed with security in mind, following the principle of least privilege for IAM roles.